| Science

 they ignore.
 In this second question lies the link between scientific

 advancement and the ‘hand of God’.
+Darwinism was one of the scientific

 theories that succeeded in removing man’s spirituality.